Juan Bautista Muñoz

 Juan Bautista Muñoz (Museros, 12 June 1745 – Madrid, 19 July 1799) was an 18th-century Spanish philosopher and historian.
+He wrote a major history of Spain and Spanish America, using Spanish archival resources, and was the driving force behind the creation of the Archive of the Indies.
+That brought into a single repository all the documents pertaining to the administration of Spanish overseas possessions.

 Biography

 Born in Museros (near Valencia) in 1745, Juan Bautista Muñoz was the third of four sons.
 After the death of his father in 1751, his mother placed him under the tutelage of his uncle, the Dominican friar Gabriel Ferrandis at the convent of Pilar de Valencia, where he began to receive his first formal education.
 From 1753 to 1757, Muñoz was enrolled at the Jesuit seminary in Valencia, where he came under the influence of the polymath Antonio Eximeno Pujades, and began to take an interest in mathematics and modern philosophy.

 Academic at Valencia

 From 1757 to 1770, Juan Bautista Muñoz was at the University of Valencia, initially as a student, then as a teacher.
 He received his master of arts and bachelor in philosophy in 1760, and a doctorate in theology by 1765.
-Imbibing the spirit of the Enlightenment, Muñoz made a name for himself at the university as an opponent of Scholasticism and a reformer of the curriculum towards more modern topics.
+Imbibing the spirit of the Age of Enlightenment, Muñoz made a name for himself at the university as an opponent of Scholasticism and a reformer of the curriculum towards more modern topics.
 In his eclectic philosophical treatise, De recto philosophiae recentis in theologiae usu dissertatio (1767), Muñoz laid out the case for the usefulness of modern philosophy and natural theology to traditional theology.
 He promoted the introduction of the works of François Jacquier and Luis António Verney in the curriculum.
 During this period, Muñoz also undertook the labors of editing the works of Louis of Granada, which came out in several volumes between 1765 and 1775.